 The chance for people and communities to grow ideas into small businesses.

-Get in touch today to find out how Purple Shoots can help you
+Find out how Purple Shoots can help you

 Purple Shoots Business Lending (“Purple Shoots”) is a not-for-profit microfinance organisation, set up to tackle unemployment and economic problems in the areas where it operates.

 Our goal is to improve the situation of people on a lasting basis, and to give opportunity and dignity to those unable to find work.
 This will help the poorest communities, encouraging independence and small business.
 Purple Shoots will offer small loans at fair rates to those who are unable to obtain a little support from elsewhere.
 We will help develop their business ideas and their business skills, to help set up and grow their own small businesses.

 We realise that small businesses are very important to communities in Wales.
 Purple Shoots will try to help in 3 ways:

 As a charity, all our profits will be used for further lending and to help the aims of the company.
 Income will come from charging interest at a reasonable rate.